-- 1. Microsoft Windows supported operating system.
-You can use Policy Director to control the authentication requirements only for IBM clients running Windows XP or Windows NT Workstation 4.0. - NetSEAT client.
-Although NetSEAT client can be installed on clients running Windows 98, Client Security can be used only with IBM clients running Windows NT - 3.
-LDAP client (optional).
-Install LDAP client only if Policy Director is used with an LDAP server.
-Also, authorization server (IVAcId) must be installed on the client to support a Policy Director server LDAP registry. - 4.
-Client Security Software version 1.2 or later.
+- Microsoft Windows supported operating system.
+You can use Policy Director to control the authentication requirements only for IBM clients running Windows NT Workstation 4.0 or Windows 2000. - Client Security Software version 3.0 or later.
 Install the software, and enable the IBM embedded Security Chip.
 Use the Administrator Utility to set up user authentication and edit the UVM security policy.
 For comprehensive instructions on installing and using Client Security Software, see the Client Security Software Installation Guide and the Client Security Software Administrator's Guide.